LAB: ADC - IR reflective sensor

 The ADCs are triggered by a timer at the given sampling rate.

-This lab will be extended for the LAB: Line Tracing Car
+This lab will be extended to Project: Line Tracing Car

 You must submit